hawkinsw/CPPTimes/OOPIntro.md

       |       ^~~~
 ```

-This outcome is ideal -- we have prevented malicious users from arbitrarily setting the day, month or year to incorrect values.
+This outcome is an improvement -- we have prevented malicious users from arbitrarily setting the day, month or year to incorrect values.
 But, is it really ideal?

 Not really.
-By making these member variables private the user of the Date ADT is unable to actually use it -- they cannot determine the actual day, month or year that it represents.
+By making these member variables private the user of the Date class is unable to actually use it -- they cannot determine the actual day, month or year that it represents.
 In other words, we have the power to ensure that every instance contains valid values and that the user cannot do anything sneaky.
 What's missing is a programmatic, safe way to allow users of the implementation of the Date ADT to update the day, month and year.
 We need a mediator.

 ## Data Access

 How to solve this problem?
 I have an idea: If we have member variables, I bet that C++ will give us the chance to write _member functions_!
 And, it does!

-A _member function_ is a special function that "belongs" with the implementation of an ADT.
+_Member functions_ are special functions that "belong" with a class.
 Among other special wizardry, member functions are privileged with the power to access all of the member variables of the data structure to which it belongs -- public, protected _and_ private!

 That's not where the fun ends, though.
 A member function also gets something else!

-Before we made the member variables of `Date` `private`, we could write
+Before we made the member variables of the Date class private, we could write

 ```C++
 Date x{};
 std::cout << x.day << "\n";
 ```

 to access `x`'s day.
-There is no such `day` "out there".
-We could not have written:
+That `day` belongs to the instance of the Date class named `x`.
+There is no `day` "out there" on its own without an associated instance of a Date class.
+In other words, we could not have written:

 ```C++
 Date x{};